|

 is a sword fight with the bad guys, and then they carry on, and so it

-is a lot of travelling for a novel that is actually about the perils of
+is a lot of traveling for a novel that is actually about the perils of

 travel - danger lies beyond the known Shire inhabited by the little dwarfish